Sanlam Earnings Call Transcripts

 -

-Strong Q1 2025 results with 15% growth in net results from financial services, robust investment and credit business performance, and successful strategic integrations.
-Guidance remains cautious due to global uncertainties, with a significant capital buffer maintained.
+Strong Q1 2025 results with 15% growth in net results from financial services, robust investment and credit lines, and continued momentum from 2024.
+Strategic integrations and capital deployments in Africa and India progressed, while management remains cautious due to global uncertainties.

 Fiscal Year 2024